yasuyuky/SublimeMozcInput/README.md

 Feedback
 --------

-This plugin is tested on Ubuntu12.04 and Mac OSX.
+This plugin is tested on Mac OSX (10.7), Ubuntu12.04 and Windows 7.

 If you find a problem on your environment, report it.